Mobile Advertising: Awareness, Attitudes, and Behaviors

 Figures 1 and 2 indicate no one actively seeks out ads that either pop up to take over the screen (forcing you to sit through an ad, or wait for the prompt to skip or close it) or messages that lurk elsewhere on our screens.

 So yes, we’re all aware of mobile ads.
 Roughly half of us do pay attention to them from time to time.
 Interestingly, results show peripheral ads get a slightly higher level of awareness than traditional pop-ups that once dominated the scene.
 Why?
-One theory: over time, we’e been overwhelmingly served pop-up ads to the point that we’ve become desensitized.
+One theory: over time, we’ve been overwhelmingly served pop-up ads to the point that we’ve become desensitized.
 We’ve closed, skipped, or ignored them for so long (not to mention using ad blockers and other tools that mitigate them altogether), it’s possible that pop-up ads are like that old piece of furniture in the corner of the room.
 You want to get rid of if, but it’s been there for so long that you stop even noticing it.
 A theory supported by the fact that not a single person responded they always pay attention to mobile ads.

-Attitudes: “X” Marks the Spot Where We Close In On What People Think.
+Attitudes: “X” Marks the Spot Where We Close in on What People Think.

 When asked about attitudes toward mobile advertising, unsurprisingly the overall sentiment followed suit with traditional advertising.
 That is, people don’t want to be advertised to.
 It’s uninvited and intrusive.
-It arrives in our mailboxes, cars and homes via radio and TV, billboards, and now on our personal mobile devices.
-Almost instinctively we ignore, mute, close, or fast-forward through whatever advertising presented to us.
+It arrives in our mailboxes, cars, and homes via radio and TV, billboards, and now on our personal mobile devices.
+Almost instinctively we ignore, mute, close, or fast-forward through whatever advertising is presented to us.